 BISE Faisalabad Board Grading Scheme & System with minimum passing marks 2022: the Board of Intermediate and Secondary Education, Faisalabad (BISE FSD) has introduced new Letter Grades formula for SSC and HSSC education.

-Letter Grades assigned to the students on the basis of the average of the aggregate number of marks of the best Four out of Six tests during two years of Education.
-In BISE Faisalabad the SSC (Secondary School Certificate) consists of 2 years of Education class 9th and class 10.
+Letter Grades are assigned to the students based on the average aggregate number of marks of the best Four out of Six tests during two years of Education.
+In BISE Faisalabad, the SSC (Secondary School Certificate) consists of 2 years of Education class 9th and class 10.
 Similarly, the HSSC (Higher Secondary School Certificate) also consists of 2 years of Education class 11th and class 12.

 BISE Faisalabad Grading Scheme